constellr/product-lst/docs/index.md

-# Constellr LST30 Demo data
+# Constellr LST

-## Product Description

-### Addressed challenges
-Constellrs temperature product provides Land surface temperature at both high spatial and temporal resolution.
+Constellr temperature product provides Land surface temperature at both high spatial and temporal resolution.

-### Description
+## Specification

 Constellr LST consists of homogenized rasters of Land Surface Temperature (LST) data.
 All thermal datasets are spectrally harmonised using a single algorithm to retrieve LST.
 The data is delivered as if it were coming from a single satellite constellation.